Rapoport Center Human Rights Scholars

 • provide new ideas for Rapoport Center programs;

-• collaborate with the Rapoport Center’s partners on and off campus,
+• collaborate with the Rapoport Center’s partners on and off campus;

-• network with graduate affiliates and alumni; and
+• network with graduate affiliates and alumni;

 At least one Human Rights Scholar will be designated as the Sissy Farenthold Scholar in Reproductive Justice.
-The Reproductive Justice Scholar will support Rapoport Center staff associated with the Sissy Farenthold Reproductive Justice Project.
+The Reproductive Justice Scholar will support Rapoport Center staff affiliated with the Sissy Farenthold Reproductive Justice Defense Project.
 They will engage in research, advocacy, and programming at the intersection of criminal law and reproductive rights, with a particular focus on over-criminalized communities in Texas.

 Meet our current scholars